neuefische/wd-flipped-classroom-curriculum/sessions/react-global-state/README.md

 - Import `useState`.
 - Create the variable `initialAnimals` above the `App` component function.
 - Explain the shape of the data stored in state:
-  - the goal is to have a single state variable for all animal counters.
+  - The goal is to have a single state variable for all animal counters.
-  - we have multiple counters, so we decided to use an array of objects.
+  - We have multiple counters, so we decided to use an array of objects.
-  - each object represents an animal with `id`, `name` and the `counter` value.
+  - Each object represents an animal with `id`, `name` and the `counter` value.
 - Create a state variable `animals` with `initialAnimals` as initial state.
 - This will enable us to refactor our code in a way that makes it more dynamic, such as mapping over our data array in order to create individual components.